Have you ever had the experience of waking up inside a dream where you’re still asleep but you suddenly realize that you are actually dreaming?

 Warning: All 3 of medicinal herbs are mild and legal nearly everywhere but please do your own research and talk to your doctor if you have a medical condition.

 Calea Zacatechichi is considered the “Dream Herb” because of its proven efficiency in boosting regular dreams and dream recall.
-IT originated in the culture of the Zoque Popoluca people in Mexico.
+It originated in the culture of the Zoque Popoluca people in Mexico.

 2. Mugwort